sphero-inc/sphero-sdk-microbit-python/README.md

 # micro:bit Python SDK

-This module contains the set of commands that allow the micro:bit to communicate with the RVR.
+This module contains the set of commands that allow the micro:bit to communicate with the [Sphero RVR](https://www.sphero.com/rvr) robot.

 In order to use the SDK, `sphero.py` will need to be copied onto the micro:bit, along with the Python file to be run.